-- have bruises, bleeding, burns, fractures or other injuries

-- show signs of pain or discomfort

-- keep arms and legs covered, even in warm weather

-- be concerned about changing for PE or swimming

-- look unkempt and uncared for

-- change their eating habits

-- have difficulty in making or sustaining friendships

-- appear fearful

-- be reckless with regard to their own or other's safety

-- self-harm

-- frequently miss school or arrive late

-- show signs of not wanting to go home

-- display a change in behaviour from quiet to aggressive, or happy-go-lucky to withdrawn

-- challenge authority
+- have bruises, burns, fractures or other injuries which do not have a plausible explanation. - show signs of pain or discomfort - keep arms and legs covered, even in warm weather - be concerned about changing for PE or swimming - display a change in behaviour from quiet to aggressive, or happy-go-lucky to withdrawn - regularly flinch to sudden but harmless actions e.g. raising a hand - look unkempt and uncared for - change their eating habits - have difficulty in making or sustaining friendships - appear fearful - be reckless with regard to their own or other's safety - self-harm incl. head banging, eating disorders - frequently miss school or arrive late - show signs of not wanting to go home - challenge authority, have outbursts of anger - display violence/sexualised behaviour towards animals, toys, peers - regress to younger child behaviour

 - become disinterested in their school work

 - be constantly tired or preoccupied

 - be wary of physical contact

 - be involved in, or particularly knowledgeable about drugs or alcohol

 - display sexual knowledge or behaviour beyond that normally expected for their age.